View All Books in the Exhibition

 The Bible Gallery

-Gustave Doré (1832-1883)
+Gustave Dore (1832-1883)

-New York: Cassell Publishing, 1890 (circa)
+New York: Cassell Publishing, c.
+1890

 French artist Gustave Doré (1832–1883) illustrated many books with richly imaginative wood engravings.
 His large, two-volume Bible was an expensive production, but the edition of 100 select images with accompanying narrative descriptions was issued at a more moderate cost to reach a larger audience.

-From the Inspiration : Inspiring Faith section of the exhibition
+From the Inspiration : Inspiring_Faith section of the exhibition

 Canon Medicinae, Liber I-V